RobTech01/F.U.C.K./README.md

 ```
 python3 -m package.read_data '/path/to/dummy-data/january.csv'
 ```
-You can just drag and drop the file into most terminals and it will figure the path out for you.
+You can just drag and drop your csv file into most terminals and it will figure the path out for you.

 ## Installation